-From an experimental point of view, the improved precision of the CMB observations, in particular that of the next generation experiments, may in fact require an accurate delensing methodology and a detailed lensing reconstruction.
+From an experimental point of view, the improved precision of the CMB observations, in particular that of the next generation experiments1, may in fact require an accurate delensing methodology and a detailed lensing reconstruction.
 CMB experiments targeting for instance the CMB polarization, and in particular the curl component of the polarization tensor, the so called B-modes from cosmological gravitational waves, may greatly benefit from a precise knowledge of the lensing effects in order to separate them from the primordial cosmological signal (Seljak & Hirata 2004).
-In particular, for a correct interpretation of the data from the forthcoming Planck satellite, it will be absolutely essential to understand and model the CMB lensing, as the satellite has the sensitivity and overall instrumental performance for measuring the CMB lensing with good accuracy.
-We note that a first detection of CMB lensing in data from the Wilkinson Microwave Anisotropy Probe (WMAP) together with complementary data has already been claimed by Smith et al. (2007).
+In particular, for a correct interpretation of the data from the forthcoming Planck satellite2, it will be absolutely essential to understand and model the CMB lensing, as the satellite has the sensitivity and overall instrumental performance for measuring the CMB lensing with good accuracy.
+We note that a first detection of CMB lensing in data from the Wilkinson Microwave Anisotropy Probe (WMAP3) combined with complementary data has already been claimed by (Smith et al. 2007) and (Hirata et al. 2008).

 In this study we introduce a new methodology for the construction of all-sky lensing-potential and deflection-angle maps, based on a very large cosmological simulation, the Millennium run (Springel et al. 2005).
-As a first step in the analysis of the produced maps we focus on determining the interval of angular scales for which the simulated maps matches the semi-analytical expectations.
-This will in particular inform about the largest scales that are still trustworthy in our maps, which is important since we expect a lack of lensing power on large scales, due to the finite volume of the N-body simulation.
-At the other extreme, at the smallest resolved scales, we are interested in the question whether our maps show evidence for extra lensing power due to the accurate representation of higher-order non-linear effects in our simulation methodology.
+As a first step in the analysis of the maps produced using the MS dark matter distribution, we have determined the interval of angular scales on which these maps match the semi-analytical expectations, since we expected a lack of lensing power on large scales, due to the finite volume of the N-body simulation.
+To compensate for this effect, we have implemented a method for adding large-scale power which allows to recover the correct lensing signal on the scales outside this interval, i.e. on scales larger than the MS box size.
+At the other extreme, at the smallest resolved scales, we are interested in the question whether our maps show evidence for extra lensing power due to the accurate representation of higherorder non-linear effects in our simulation methodology.
 On these small scales, the impact of non-Gaussianities from the mapping of non-linear lenses is expected to be largest.